UMCUGenetics/cuplr/README.md

 CUPLR was trained with tumor samples from \~6100 patients from the Hartwig Medical Foundation (HMF) and the Pan-Cancer Analysis of Whole Genomes (PCAWG) consortium.
+The model can predict the primary tumor location with an accuracy of \~0.88.
 Performance was assessed by 15-fold cross-validation as well as on a held out set of 680 samples.

-For details on performance and the important features used by CUPLR, please see the PDFs at `doc/perf/`.
+For details on performance, the top features used by CUPLR, and other details, please see the plots at `doc/perf/`.

 # Installation